Ecodev/formule/README.md

 Fields control
 --------------

-* The extension ships a honeypot View Helper which reduce the bot annoyance
+* The extension ships a honeypot View Helper to reduce bot annoyances.
-* The fields marked as `required="required"` will be controlled as such
+* The fields marked as `required="required"` will be extracted and controlled as such.
-* Todo: we could introduce the `pattern=""` (not yet implemented)
+* Todo: we could introduce the HTML5 attribute `pattern=""` for better field control (not yet implemented).